JakWai01/notes-special-topics-for-web-applications/README.md

 - Vor der Demo noch kurz zu WAT, dann die DEMO, in welcher die Terminologie erklärt wird
 - TODO: Terminology
 - TODO: Add more examples in other languages.
 Just show the result.
 Add demos with imports, export etc...
-- TODO: How does JavaScript run in the browser
+- TODO: How does JavaScript run in the browser and how does WASM do it then
 - Demo: A simple Wasm application
   - necessary components (glue code)
   - compilation target
+- Demo: Some more language examples before the terminology
+- Demos of Imports, Exports... (everything that is shown in WASMByExample)
 - Efficient and fast
   - comparison to asm.js
   - startup time